Driving the news

 Watch out for

 China and some of its neighbours have stopped accepting waste plastic imports; the spill over – estimated at more than 111 million tonnes by 2030 – will end up in countries that cannot deal with the influx, meaning responsible disposal cannot be guaranteed in western nations that relied on shipping their waste overseas.
-The 2018 G7’s ocean plastic charter and ongoing discussions at the UN Environment Assembly raise the prospect of a global treaty to address the issue, while at the start of this year an alliance of more than 25 major companies committed USD 1 billion to reduce the amount of plastic waste they produce and improve recycling.
+The 2018 G7’s ocean plastic charter and ongoing discussions at the UN Environment Assembly raise the prospect of a global treaty to address the issue, while at the start of this year an alliance of more than 25 major companies committed USD 1 billion to reduce plastic waste and improve recycling.
 Three years on from barely registering in popular consciousness, plastics and their consequences are now front and centre.

 The risk to investors is significant: Norway’s USD1 trillion sovereign wealth fund has around USD25 billion invested in plastics producers alone.
 Seven of the world’s 10 largest plastic producers are oil and gas companies.
 The sector is accustomed to shareholder divestment campaigns relating to its contribution to climate change, but consumer concern around plastic pollution could start to add more fuel to those fires in 2019 – and give investors food for thought.